 Dr. Julio Davalos, Director of Chesapeake Urology’s kidney stone program, is among many experts who recommend drinking enough fluid to produce at least 2 liters (68 ounces) of urine per day.
 People who form cysteine stones may need to drink even more.
 To determine if you are drinking enough fluid, pay attention to the color of your urine.
 Dark urine usually means you are not drinking enough.
 The goal is to drink enough so that your urine is a pale yellow to clear.

 In general, drink at least eight to ten glasses of water every day.
 Studies show that high fluid intakes decrease the risk and recurrence of kidney stones.

 Most of the fluid you drink should be water.
 However, citrus drinks such as lemonade and orange juice may benefit from containing citrate, a stone inhibitor.

 Drinking caffeinated beverages such as coffee or tea is okay in moderation.
 However, you should limit the amount of soda that you drink.
 A recent study found that drinking coffee and tea was associated with a decreased risk of kidney stones.
 However, drinking sugar-sweetened soda was associated with an increased risk.
 People who drank at least one soda a day had a 23% increased risk of kidney stones compared to those who drank soda less than once a week.

 Eat less protein.

-Diets high in animal protein (beef, pork, poultry, etc.) can increase levels of calcium, uric acid, and oxalate in the urine.
-Eating too much animal protein can also decrease urinary citrate levels.
+Diets high in animal protein (beef, pork, poultry, etc.) can increase calcium, uric acid, and oxalate in the urine.
+Overeating animal protein can also decrease urinary citrate levels.
 These changes in urine chemistry can result in an increased risk of kidney stones.